matrix-org/synapse/docs/usage/administration/admin_faq.md

 #
 #   source_directory: Directory which contains the export with the media_ids.
 #   target_directory: Directory into which all files are to be downloaded.
-#   repository_url: Address of the media repository resp. media worker
+#   repository_url: Address of the media repository resp. media worker.
-#   serverName: Name of the server (`server_name` from homeserver.yaml)
+#   serverName: Name of the server (`server_name` from homeserver.yaml).
 #
+#   Example:
-#   Example: ./download_media.sh /tmp/export_data/media_ids/ /tmp/export_data/media_files/ http://localhost:8008 matrix.org
+#       ./download_media.sh /tmp/export_data/media_ids/ /tmp/export_data/media_files/ http://localhost:8008 matrix.example.com

 source_directory=$1
 target_directory=$2